 Foreign Exchange outgo in terms of Actual Outflows - ?
 16.01 lakh

 The Company is committed to maintain the highest standards of CorporateGovernance and adhere to the Corporate Governance requirements set out by the Securitiesand Exchange Board of India.
 The Company has also implemented several best governancepractices.
 The report on Corporate Governance as stipulated under the Listing Regulationsforms part of the Annual Report.
 The requisite certificate from the Auditors of theCompany confirming compliance with the conditions of Corporate Governance is annexedherewith and marked as Annexure V to this Report.
 For details please refer theCorporate Governance Report forming part of the Annual Report.

 As required under Section 134(3)(a) of the Act the Annual Return isput up on the Company's website and can be accessed athttp://www.riil.in/investor_relations_downloads.html.
 Extracts of the Annual return inform MGT 9 for the financial year 2019-20 can be accessed athttp://www.riil.in/investor_relations_downloads.html

 Particulars of Employees and related disclosures

-Having regard to the provisions of the second proviso to Section 136(1)of the Act andas advised the Annual Report excluding the aforesaid information is being sent to themembers of the Company.
-The said information is available for inspection on all workingdays at the registered office of the Company during business hours.
-Any member interestedin obtaining such information may write to the Company Secretary and the same will befurnished on request.
+Having regard to the provisions of the second proviso to Section 136(1)of the Act and as advised the Annual Report excluding the aforesaid information is beingsent to the members of the Company.
+Any member interested in obtaining such informationmay write to the Company to email id email@example.com.

 Prevention of sexual harassment at workplace